 The process involves a lot of moving parts and players that must communicate well with each other, and unfortunately, those who prey on ignorance.
-It is important for you to be able to have the right Real Estate Agent to help you sort it all out.
+It is important for you to hire the right Tallahassee Real Estate Agents to help you sort it all out.
 Below are a few things you need to consider when buying a home.

-Most of the time, Realtors are paid by the sellers through the listing agent, which means most home buyers do not pay their agent to guide them through the process.
-It is hard to know who are the "good" realtors in the area.
-Especially if you are new to Tallahassee.
-Each person's needs and desires are different, so you should have a Realtor who understands those needs and desires.
-Meeting with and choosing your professional Realtor sooner rather than later is very important.
-The sooner a Realtor can get involved in the home buying process, the sooner you will have an expert looking out for your interests!
-Your Realtor should be a person who has experience and someone you feel you can trust.
+Most of the time, realtors are paid by the sellers through the listing agent, which means most home buyers do not pay their agent to guide them through the process.
+It is hard to know which ones are the “good” realtors in the area, especially if you are new to Tallahassee.
+Each person’s needs and desires are different, so you should have a realtor who understands those needs and desires.
+Meeting with and choosing your professional realtor sooner rather than later is very important.
+The sooner a realtor can get involved in the home buying process, the sooner you will have an expert looking out for your interests!
+Your realtor should be a person who has experience and someone you feel you can trust.
 Their job is to help you maneuver through the process and help you make the best decisions in your specific circumstances.

 There are many rules and regulations surrounding buying a home and they have gotten stricter since the housing crash.
 Knowing your rights can protect you through this process.
 No one can refuse to sell to you or work with you based on protected classes: